• Skip to primary navigation

 The chip has all the required features in-built for generating accurate PWMs which become customizable as per the users application specs.

-Here we discuss a versatile PWM based modified sine wave inverter circuit which incorporates the IC TL494 for the required advanced PWM processing.
+Here I have explained a versatile PWM based modified sine wave inverter circuit which incorporates the IC TL494 for the required advanced PWM processing.

 Referring to the figure above, the various pinout functions of the IC for implementing the PWM inverter operations may be understood with the following points: